 The Pacific Coast Highway will take you right through the city and out the other side, but if you've never visited then it would be a crying shame not to take a few days out and explore some of the sights.

-Best Things to Do in San Francisco
+The Best Museums in San Francisco

 A visit to the island which held one of America's most noted and feared prisons is a must in San Francisco.
 Everyone wants to see the prison which inspired such movies as Escape from Alcatraz and of course The Birdman of Alcatraz, and the visit will not disappoint.